 The reason MSPs fail to have a solid structure with more delegation and less communication is a result of the double-edged sword of the founder’s best traits.

 - Great at figuring things out.

 - Innovative when coming up with fixes on the fly.

 But when it comes to growing their business, they often think they need more people with the same qualities.
 In reality, they need new people who complement their weaknesses and those of their top engineers.
 They need techs who are:

 - Comfortable communicating with clients.

-- Interested and excited about managing and leading a community.
+- Interested and excited about managing and leading a team.

 - Capable of empathizing with the motivations of clients.

 - Able to thrive in an environment of teamwork and collaboration.